top of page

 Bio

 Lorin Sookool (she/her/they/them) is a South Afrikan contemporary artist with a foundation in dance.
-She has worked with multiple choreographers and residency bodies, with international performances in Mozambique, Italy, Germany, the Netherlands and the UK.
+Her professional trajectory began at The Playhouse Company (Durban, KwaZulu-Natal) and The Forgotten Angle Theatre Collaborative (Mpumalanga).
+She has worked with multiple choreographers and residency bodies, with international performances in Mozambique, Italy, Germany, the Netherlands, Canada and the UK.
 Her artistic practice follows a process-based approach that is intuitive in nature and emergent in design, searching for the relationship between personal and collective themes; thereby becoming a reflective, reflexive, subject-centred practice.
 Sookool often explores complex South Afrikan socio-political themes, with a focus on situations of racial, gendered, systemic and institutionalized violence.
-She is currently a Master of Arts candidate at the University of Cape Town, through a scholarship from the Institute for Creative Arts (Andrew Mellon Foundation).
-She is the Standard Bank Young Artist Award for Dance recipient (2023), the Pina Bausch Fellowship for Choreography recipient (2021), a mother, devoted seeker and amateur astrologist who often gazes towards the planets in contemplation of their archetypal meaning, in relation to the state of things in this complex and multi-dimensional planet.
+She is currently a Master of Arts candidate at the University of Cape Town, through a scholarship from the Institute for Creative Arts.
+Her first publication, Dala What You Must: A Manifesto, will form part of Queer Dance vol II (University of Michigan), to be published early 2026.
+She is the Standard Bank Young Artist Award for Dance recipient (2023), the Pina Bausch Fellowship for Choreography recipient (2021), a mother, seeker and amateur astrologist often gazing towards the planets in contemplation of their archetypal meaning, in relation to this complex and multi-dimensional planet.

 IMG_6057_edited_edited.jpg